Fox1797/ArduinoUNO_SerialClock/README.md

 ---

-### 🧠 Future Ideas
+###  Future Ideas

 - Multiple alarms
 - Weekday scheduling
 - Snooze functionality
-- RTC module integration for real-time accuracy
+- RTC module integration for real-time accuracy.
+I built this as the rtc module never arrived so had to improvise...

----

-### 📸 Preview

-> _Imagine a simple relay clicking on at 7:30AM every day, even after a power outage.
-That’s the magic of EEPROM._

 ---